13.22 Health Promotion and Disease Prevention: Considerations and Interventions

 Alcohol

 Alcohol can affect the neurological system because it can increase the risk for many neurological-related problems.
-For example, alcohol use can be associated with diabetes, cardiovascular health (e.g., cerebral aneurysms), seizures, movement disorders, dementia, cancers, cause inflammation, and increase the risk for injury and infections.
+For example, alcohol use can be associated with diabetes, cardiovascular health (e.g., cerebral aneurysms), seizures, movement disorders, dementia, and cancers; can cause inflammation; and can increase the risk for injury and infections.
 Alcohol is considered a carcinogen and can affect the arteries (Paradis et al., 2022).

 Probing questions may include: